MA Music part 1

 Block 1: Inclusions and exclusions

-The first block introduces a range of musicological traditions, opening with an overview of the ways in which status or value have traditionally been assigned to particular groups of musical works, practices, practitioners and methods.
+The first block introduces a range of musicological traditions, opening with an overview of the ways in which status or value has traditionally been assigned to particular groups of musical works, practices, practitioners and methods.
 You’ll explore themes including historiography and canon, gender and feminist musicology, and genre and tradition.

 The research skills developed in this block will be focused on planning research projects and formulating research questions, as well as the skill of preparing a succinct abstract.